Felixstowe: Churches

+Media

+Regional TV news is provided by BBC East and ITV Anglia.
+Television signals are received from the Sudbury and local relay transmitters.

+Local radio stations are BBC Radio Suffolk on 103.9 FM, Heart East on 97.1 FM, Greatest Hits Radio Ipswich & Suffolk on 106.4 FM and, community based station Felixstowe Radio on 107.5 FM.

+The local newspapers are the Ipswich Star and East Anglian Daily Times.

 Offshore radio

 The first pirate radio station off the British coast operated from a ship anchored off Felixstowe.

 Radio Caroline ship MV Caroline was outside the three-mile limit at Easter 1964.
 It was the very first UK radio station aboard a ship in the North Sea, and intended to break the monopoly of the BBC.
 Radio Caroline had about seven million listeners in its first week on air.
 The station's slogan was Your all-day music station, and it initially broadcast from 6 am to 6 pm, seven days a week.
 The transmitter had a power of 10 kW on 199 metres – 1.520 kHz.
 The ship moved to waters off the Isle of Man in July 1964 to become Radio Caroline North, while MV Mi-Amigo of Radio Atlanta on 201 metres became Radio Caroline South, broadcasting on first 199 later on 259 metres – 1.178 kHz with 50 kW of power on medium wave.
-The Mi Amigo remained in waters off Clacton-On-Sea, Essex.
+Mi Amigo remained in waters off Clacton-on-Sea, Essex.

 Felixstowe Museum installed an offshore radio display in their tearoom in 2015.
 This is being moved and expanded into the Museum itself from 2019, as part of a 1960s themed display.